skibaalex/react-native-local-mongodb/README.md

 arrays and subdocuments (objects).
 If a field is `undefined`, it will not be saved (this is different from MongoDB which transforms `undefined` in `null`, something I find counter-intuitive).

-If the document does not contain an `_id` field, react-native-local-mongodb will automatically generated one for you (a 16-characters alphanumerical string).
+If the document does not contain an `_id` field, react-native-local-mongodb will automatically generate one for you (a 16-characters alphanumerical string).
 The `_id` of a document, once set, cannot be modified.

 Field names cannot begin by '$' or contain a '.'.